Going From Sitecore to WordPress? Here’s How to Evaluate the Various Aspects of Your Transition

 • Using advanced form builders like FormAssembly or Formstack.

-• Custom development to meet complex data, action, or styling requirements
+• Custom development or custom coding to meet complex data, action, or styling requirements.

 Similarly, for other Sitecore add-on modules such as 301 Redirect, Log Analyzer, etc., you can find equivalent WordPress plugins that provide the same functionality and benefit from a lower overall ownership cost.